computational-psychology/mlds/README.md

 This python package contains:

 - a python implementation that wraps the R package MLDS.
-This wrapper makes easier to analyse the data obtained in MLDS experiments.
-It also provides the extra functionality to using multi-thread, making the bootstrap calculation much faster.
+This wrapper makes easier to analyse the data obtained in MLDS experiments, without having to leave python.
+It also provides the extra functionality to using parallel processing, making the bootstrap calculation of confidence intervals much faster.

+- function to predict discrimination thresholds from a scale, as published in [Aguilar, Wichmann & Maertens (2017)](https://jov.arvojournals.org/article.aspx?articleid=2433839).

+- functions to simulate an observer performing an MLDS experiment (so far only for the method of triads).

 - utilities for designing MLDS experiments (method of triads and quadruples)

-- functions to simulate an observer performing an MLDS experiment (so far only for the method of triads).

 ## Requirements